wiktorpiela/data_analysis/election_2020_supplement.md

-It is clearly visible that in the population range from 30,000 to 300,000 the amount of poviat inhabitants doesn’t matter for the election results, but once in constituency are more inhabitants than 300,000, something interesting occurred, because specific tendency appeard - the points on the right side are the largest cities where Trzaskowski won, which I mentioned earlier.
-However we cannot definitely claim, that populantion of constituencies has direct impact on election results, because the most of them don’t indicate any trend.
+It is clearly visible that in the population range from 30,000 to 300,000 the amount of poviat inhabitants doesn’t matter for the election results, but once in constituency are more inhabitants than 300,000, something interesting occurred, because specific tendency appeared - the points on the right side are the largest cities where Trzaskowski won, which I mentioned earlier.
+However we cannot definitely claim, that population of constituencies has direct impact on election results, because the most of them don’t indicate any trend.
 To more investigate, my proposal is to check density of population.